 Cosmetics Company Wins Motion Challenging Jurisdiction in California

 Plaintiff, a life-long resident of California, filed a lawsuit claiming her mesothelioma was caused by the use of various talcum powder products contaminated with asbestos.
-Before Judge Winifred Y. Smith ruled on HPY's motion, she allowed jurisdictional discovery that included limited written discovery, a limited deposition of the defendant’s corporate representative, and testing done by plaintiff’s expert witness, William Longo.
-In an evidentiary hearing, the plaintiff failed to present evidence that any product sold by HPY's client in California was contaminated with asbestos.
+Before Judge Winifred Y. Smith ruled on Hawkins Parnell's motion, she allowed jurisdictional discovery that included limited written discovery, a limited deposition of the defendant’s corporate representative, and testing done by plaintiff’s expert witness, William Longo.
+In an evidentiary hearing, the plaintiff failed to present evidence that any product sold by Hawkins Parnell's client in California was contaminated with asbestos.
 As a result, the Court held that specific jurisdiction was lacking because her claims did not arise out of our client’s contacts with California.
 There was no dispute regarding the absence of general jurisdiction.
 The case is proceeding with a preferential trial date against other cosmetic talc defendants.